gidizi/github-repo-explorer/README.md

 in order to get all languages used, we are making an additional network request.
 The result is potentially a very large number of network request which is inefficient and bad practice. - todo: its a bad comment because I can sent them only on openning the component
-4.No input validation has taken place as part of this app, and therefore unexpected input might cause unexpxected results
+4.No input validation has taken place as part of this app, and therefore unexpected input might cause unexpxected results 5.The are number of api calls being made, in case of several errors, I have decided to take only one of them. otherwise scenario such as showing the same error twice might happen which we preffer to avoid.